semgrep/semgrep/README.md

 `sgrep` has good support for Python and JavaScript, with some support for Java and C, and more languages on the way!

+### sgrep meetups

+Want to learn more about sgrep?
+Come to the next [meetup in San Francisco on Monday, February 10](https://www.eventbrite.com/e/detect-complex-code-patterns-using-semantic-grep-tickets-91167980885).

+**Previous meetups**

-For more information see the [slides](https://r2c.dev/sgrep-public.pdf) from the r2c December 2019 meetup.
+- r2c December 2019 meetup [slides](https://r2c.dev/sgrep-public.pdf)

 ## Installation